sbaue/imdos-ublue/README.md

 This is running on Silverblue 38 package base.

 The base changes of this version is trimming down the preinstalled Flatpaks, changing the base to silverblue-nvidia(for nvidia drivers), and removing yafti.
+It adds some simple files for adding and removing rpm based packages from the base image.

 ## Customization